 The lectures were a unique opportunity to follow the creative journeys of some of the UK’s leading cultural visionaries – to discover what first inspired them, what challenges they faced in their careers and how those challenges shaped them into the person they are today.
 And they're now available to watch today.

-Martin kicked off the lecture series outlining the challenges and obstacles he faced on his journey from Head of Ceremonies at the London 2012 Olympics to CEO & Director of Hull UK City of Culture 2017.
+Martin kicked off the lecture series outlining the challenges and obstacles he faced on his journey from head of ceremonies at the London 2012 Olympics to CEO and director of Hull UK City of Culture 2017.

 08 February 2017: Mark Babych, Richard Bean and Erica Whyman